GloriaX21/Blog-1.0/README.md

   ### Status

   A new version of this application (NatureBlog 2.0) is under development.
-  This new version will include new functionalities, like:
+  This new version will include extra functionalities, like:

   * Sharing posts via email
   * Adding Comments to a post